kyoro1/image_analysis_with_automl_in_azure/README.md

         )
         ```

-## d.3 Populating of python environment
+## d.3 Populating python environment
 - You need to prepare python environment in executing the whole pipelines, and major functions to be delopped are as follows:
     - Ingest image files labelled by AML labelling tool
     - training with those files under GPU-cluster, and fine-tune automatically